Rules

 Overview

-This competition is open to all JC/CI students or equivalent in Singapore.
+The Singapore Chemistry League (SChL) competition is open to all JC/CI, Polytechnic, ITE or equivalent international school students in Singapore.
 You must form teams of 3-5 members to participate.
+Team members may be from different schools and different levels (e.g. JC1 and JC2).

 You may: